kumagai-group/pydefect/docs_rst/tutorial.rst

 Workflow of a point-defect calculation in a non-metallic solid is shown below.
 One can see some tasks are performed concurrently, while others must follow some tasks.
-Usually, the processes are very intricate as shown below and time consuming and researchers are prone to make some mistakes.
+Usually, the processes are very intricate and time consuming and researchers are prone to make some mistakes.
 The main purpose of :code:`pydefect` is to provide the researchers with automation of the point-defect calculation processes